* Galkynysh pivotal in supplying Europe, south Asia with gas

 “We can launch industrial output at Galkynysh next year,” the Turkmen government official, who declined to be named because he is not authorised to speak publicly on the matter.

 “Right now, three gas-processing plants are being built, and two of them are certain to be ready in January or February,” he said on the sidelines of an energy conference.

 Turkmenistan’s natural gas reserves rank fourth in the world behind those of Russia, Iran and Qatar, BP data shows.
-British auditor Gaffney, Cline & Associates has estimated the field’s reserves at 13.1 trillion to 21.2 trillion cubic metres.
+Auditor Gaffney, Cline & Associates has estimated reserves at Galkynysh at between 13.1 trillion and 21.2 trillion cubic metres.

-Galkynysh, the Turkmen word for renaissance, is better known by its previous name, South Iolotan.
+The field, named after the Turkmen word for renaissance, is better known by its previous title, South Iolotan.

-It is being developed under a service contract by China’s CNPC, Dubai-based Gulf Oil & Gas Fze, London-listed Petrofac and a Korean consortium of LG International Corp and Hyundai Engineering Co.
+It is being developed under a service contract by China’s CNPC, Dubai-based Gulf Oil & Gas Fze, London-listed Petrofac and a Korean consortium of LG International Corp and Hyundai Engineering Co Ltd.

 As the start of production draws closer, senior Western diplomats have urged Turkmenistan to waste no time in carving out a niche for itself in the lucrative gas market.

 The European Union is in talks with Turkmenistan and Azerbaijan on building a trans-Caspian pipeline to Europe.